 These clubs own sailboats and you buy into the club to “own” a share of the sailboats operated by the club.
 The boats are docked at private marinas and don’t include a club house.
 There are several of them around the Chesapeake Bay and its tributaries.
 Here’s a couple in the Annapolis area:

 At Parklawn Sailing Association members buy into shares of three sailboats docked at West River Yacht Harbour in Galesville.
-Membership for experienced sailors is $575, and $375 for novice sailors, with annual dues after that.
+Membership for experienced sailors is around $600, and $400 for novice sailors, with annual dues after that.
 Members have use of the boats as a captain or can crew a sail for a fee.
 Captains must pass a test before being allowed to take out a boat.
 Members will train crew.

 Wanderlusters Sail Club of Annapolis club was formed in 1968 and owns two boats.
 It’s totally volunteer and has no clubhouse.
-Members pay an $275 initiation fee and $30 annual dues.
+Members pay an $330 initiation fee (in 2021 season) and $65 annual dues.
 They pay a fee to sail the boats.
 Captains must pass a test, but members will train both captains and crew.

 These have waterfront club houses with slips for members’ boats.